Meena Shorey: In India

 Sikandar in 1941 was the first film Meena acted in, which had her in the small role of King of Taxila's sister.
 This was a historical film about the invasion of India in the Jhelum region by Alexander (Sikandar).
 It was directed by Sohrab Modi and starred Prithviraj Kapoor as Sikandar.
-The film became "an all-India hit" and provided an instant launching pad for her.
+The film became an all-India hit and provided an instant launching pad for her.
 She then went on to act as the second lead in three more films under Modi's Minerva Movietone banner, Phir Milenge (1942), Prithvi Vallabh (1943) and Pattharon Ka Saudagar.

 Roop K. Shorey, who was based in Lahore, migrated to Bombay and wanted to sign Meena for his film, Shalimar (1946).
 However Meena had signed a contract with Sohrab Modi, which prevented her from working not only in Shalimar, but also in Mehboob Khan's Humayun (1945).
 On a visit to Lahore, she was signed by producer Dalsukh Pancholi, for two films Shehar Se Door (1946) and Arsi (1947).
 She finally freed herself from the contract by taking Modi's wife Mehtab's help, getting the amount of money asked for by Modi, lowered.

 In 1948, Chaman (Garden) in Punjabi, was directed by Roop K. Shorey, who having suffered a loss of the family business in Lahore had moved to Bombay following the partition.
 There he set up his banner Shorey Films and produced the film Chaman with the help of his wife's finances.
 It had Meena act in the "first post—Partition, Punjabi film in India".
-It co-starred Karan Dewan, Kuldip Kaur and Majnu, and became a "major hit".
-The "melodious music", which was composed by Vinod became "instantly popular".
-One of the famous songs from the film was "Chan Kithan Guzari Aai Raat Way" sung by Pushpa Hans and chorus.
+It co-starred Karan Dewan, Kuldip Kaur and Majnu, and became a major hit.
+The melodious music, which was composed by Vinod became instantly popular.
+One of the famous songs from the film was Chan Kithan Guzari Aai Raat Vey sung by Pushpa Hans and chorus.
 It was the debut of Pushpa Hans as a singer.